Zero-Shot Reinforcement Learning from Low Quality Data: Experiments

 \subsection{Baselines}

-We use FB as described in \cite{touati2022does} as our sole zero-shot RL baseline.
-Though other methods exist, we believe the performance gap they report is sufficient that we can rule out any other methods as state-of-the-art.
-As single-task RL baselines, we use CQL and offline TD3 trained on the same datasets relabelled with task rewards.
-CQL is representative of what a conservative algorithm can achieve when optimising for one task in a domain rather than all tasks.
+We compare our proposals to baselines from three categories: 1) zero-shot RL methods, 2) goal-conditioned RL (GCRL) methods, and 3) single-task offline RL methods.
+From category 1), we use the state-of-the-art successor measure based method, FB, and the state-of-the-art successor feature based method, SF with features from Laplacian eigenfunctions (SF-LAP) \cite{touati2022does}.
+From category 2), we use goal-conditioned IQL (GC-IQL) \citep{park2023hiql}, a state-of-the-art GCRL method that, like our proposals, regularises the value function at OOD state-actions.
+We condition GC-IQL on the goal state on Maze and Jaco, and on the state in $\mathcal{D}_{\text{labelled}}$ with highest reward on Walker and Quadruped in lieu of a well-defined goal state.
+From category 3), we use CQL and offline TD3 trained on the same datasets relabelled with task rewards.
+CQL approximates what an algorithm with similar mechanistics can achieve when optimising for one task in a domain rather than all tasks.
 Offline TD3 exhibits the best aggregate single-task performance on the ExORL benchmark, so it should be indicative of the maximum performance we could expect to extract from a dataset.
-Full implementation details and hyperparameters are provided in Appendix \ref{appendix: cql} and \ref{appendix: td3}.
+Full implementation details for all algorithms are provided in Appendix \ref{appendix: implementations}.
+The full evaluation protocol is described in Appendix \ref{appendix: evalution protocol}.
+Appendix \ref{appendix: computational resources} provides a breakdown of the computational resources used in this work.

-We evaluate the performance of VC-FB, MC-FB and our baselines across five random seeds.
-To mitigate the well-established pitfalls of stochastic RL algorithm evaluation, we employ the best practice recommendations of \cite{agarwal2021deep} when reporting observed performance.
-Concretely, we run each algorithm for 1 million learning steps, evaluating performance at checkpoints of 20,000 steps.
-At each checkpoint, we perform 10 rollouts and record the interquartile mean performance across each task.
-We then calculate the interquartile mean of performance across seeds for each checkpoint to create the learning curves reported in Appendix \ref{appendix: learning curves}.
-Results are reported with 95\% confidence intervals obtained via stratified bootstrapping \citep{efron1992}.
-Full implementation details are provided in Appendix \ref{appendix: FB implementations}.